rl-institut/oemof-B3/docs/examples.rst

 * **example_more_re_less_fossil**: This example represents a system with more renewable capacities compared to the previous and assumes that the capacities of fossil (gas, oil) powerplants have been reduced further.
 The capacities correspond to scenario B 2040 of the grid development plan.

+The description for the execution of the examples can be found here :ref:`How to run the model`.